Phantasmagoria 2: A Puzzle of Flesh

 Phantasmagoria: A Puzzle of Flesh is a sequel in name only.
 Roberta is out creatively (though she does make an acting cameo) and the story contains no ties to the original.
 Ghosts and the supernatural are similarly tossed, in favor a story focused more on psychological horror and the unraveling of the mind.
 It seems Sierra was going toward making “Phantasmagoria” more of an anthology series – sort of The Outer Limits for games.
 That’s an intriguing idea that I would like to have seen more of, but what’s surprising is that – despite what you may have heard – PoF actually plays well enough to stand on its own.

 In Puzzle of Flesh, you play as Craig Curtis; a young twenty-something who’s been out of a mental institution for about a year.
-The purpose of your stay is initially unclear, and most of your memories of the place focus on traumatic events (like violent electroshock therapy), with no context as to why they happened.
-You now work as a technical writer for the pharmaceutical company WynTech.
-The first chapter is spent establishing your relationships with your co-workers, and in particular, your awkward situation with sort-of girlfriend Jocelyn (she’s ass over entrails in love, you’re extremely cautious of commitment).
-As the day progresses, you begin to experience visions that gradually become more horrific.
-These visions lead you to explore your own past, the untimely death of your father, and what implications that might have had in what seems like a buried corporate conspiracy at WynTech.
+The purpose of Craig’s stay is initially unclear, and most of his memories of the place focus on traumatic events (like violent electroshock therapy), with no context.
+He now works as a technical writer for the pharmaceutical company WynTech.
+The first chapter is spent establishing his relationships with his co-workers, and in particular, his awkward situation with sort-of girlfriend Jocelyn (she’s ass over entrails in love, but he’s extremely cautious of commitment).
+As the day progresses, Craig begins to experience visions that gradually become more horrific.
+These visions lead you to explore Craig’s past, the untimely death of his father, and what implications that might have had in what seems like a buried corporate conspiracy at WynTech.

 Also, I found a surprising amount of empathy generated for what is essentially an interactive movie.
-You have very little control, and basically no direct influence over the events of the plot (not even dialogue choices), but you still manage to feel for Curtis.
-I felt awkward and annoyed when Jocelyn kept constantly throwing out “I love you”s that Curtis found ways to avoid returning.
-I felt a little devious, excited, and guilty when Curtis snuck out on her.
-I felt shocked and disgusted (though not as much as Curtis) as his more terrible repressed memories surfaced.
+You have very little control, and basically no direct influence over the events of the plot (not even dialogue choices), but you still manage to feel for Craig.
+I felt awkward and annoyed when Jocelyn kept constantly throwing out “I love you”s that Craig found ways to avoid returning.
+I felt a little devious, excited, and guilty when Craig snuck out on her.
+I felt shocked and disgusted (though not as much as he did!) as his more terrible repressed memories surfaced.
 It’s worth mentioning specifically, because most games and their characters do not even come close to this kind of connection, and PoF manages quite capably.
 Maybe I actually empathized easier with a male character, while a woman would prefer the first Phantas.
-Or maybe there’s simply truth to Roberta Williams’ belief that real actors are required for a horror game to have any effect.
+Or, maybe there’s simply truth to Roberta Williams’ belief that real actors are required for a horror game to have any effect.

 I have no technical complaints, and the production is pretty close in quality to The X-Files game.
 Real sets are used this time instead of greenscreened CG, and competent cinematography (with some expertly-framed shots) tells the story without confusion.
-It’s also low-budget without feeling much like it, which is admirable.
+It’s also low-budget without feeling much like it, which is admirable in itself.
 Sound holds up equally well, with the only complaints being some occasionally cheesy choices for effects.
 The game comes in DOS and Windows flavors.
-Both feature heavy scanlines, but DOS features a further reduction in quality (it only displays 256 colors to Win95′s 16-bit).
-If you’re serious about playing this, you’ll want to grab the fan patch/installer in the links section (which also perfectly upscales the video and removes the scanlines).
+Both feature heavy scanlines, but DOS features a further reduction in quality (it only displays 256 colors to Win95’s 16-bit).
+If you’re serious about playing this, you’ll want to grab this fan patch/installer, which perfectly upscales the video and removes the scanlines (though for the CD version only!)

 I had heard that Puzzle of Flesh was much weaker than the original Phantasmagoria, and am surprised to find that’s not the case.
 It’s a hell of a production, beset by limited gameplay, a particularly obnoxious puzzle, and a real stinker of an ending chapter.
 It’s not quite the Jacob’s Ladder of horror games, but it does psychological horror reasonably well, and does a bang-up job of exploring a realistic character’s multi-layered personal demons.
 Not much of an adventure game, but at least 3 out of 5 discs of solid interactive movie.